JackSzwergold/Writing/memories/Big Wheel Gets Stolen.md

 By Jack Szwergold

-I was 10 or 11.
-Whatever the age, I was too old to ride my Big Wheel, but I still did.
+I was 1978 or 1978 and I was 10 or 11 years old.
+A little bit vague on the exact year and age, but whatever the year was or my age was, I was definitely aware of the fact I was too old to ride my Big Wheel aorund the block.
+But I still did becuase I liked it.

 Yeah, I might have caught myself in the reflection of the windows of Speedway drugs as I scooted around and looked slightly ridiculous, but I didn’t care.
 I liked riding my Big Wheel.